w3c/did-wg/WorkMode/index.md

 >
 > A call for consensus (CfC) will be issued for all resolutions (for
-    example, via email and/or web-based survey), with a response period from one week to 10 working days, depending on the chair's evaluation of the group consensus on the issue.
+    example, via email and/or web-based survey), with a response period from 5 to 10 working days, depending on the chair's evaluation of the group consensus on the issue.
 >
 > If no objections are raised on the mailing list by the end of the